ZmnSCPxj-jr/sidepool/doc/01-overview-and-conventions.md

-During a MuSig2 signing session, participants need to generate and retain a structure, called `secnonce` in [BIP-327 Nonce Generation][].
+During a MuSig2 signing session, participants need to generate and retain a structure, called `secnonce` in [BIP-327 Nonce Generation][], containing secrets used to generate their contribution to the aggregate nonce.
-Participants first need to generate `secnonce`, then derive a structure called `pubnonce`, the latter of which is then sent to the pool leader, which aggregates the `pubnonce`s into an `aggnonce`, as per [BIP-327 Nonce Aggregation][].
+Participants first need to generate a `secnonce` from entropy, then derive a structure called `pubnonce`, the latter of which is then sent to the pool leader, which aggregates the `pubnonce`s into an `aggnonce`, as per [BIP-327 Nonce Aggregation][].
-The pool leader then broadcasts the `aggnonce` to the pool followers, which then need the `secnonce` to generate their partial signatures together with the `aggnonce`, as per [BIP-327 Signing][].
+The pool leader then broadcasts the `aggnonce` to the pool followers, which then need their individual `secnonce` to generate their partial signatures together with the `aggnonce`, as per [BIP-327 Signing][].

 [BIP-327 Nonce Generation]: https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki#user-content-Nonce_Generation-2